Configure Security for Confluent Private Cloud Gateway

 AWS Secrets Manager

-If the environment (EC2 for instance) has an IAM Role attached with sufficient permissions, you do not need to specify accessKey or secretKey.
-The provider will automatically assume the attached IAM role via the default AWS credential provider chain.
+If the environment (such as EC2) has an IAM role with sufficient permissions, you don’t need to specify accessKey or secretKey.
+The provider automatically assumes the attached IAM role using the default AWS credential provider chain.

 gateway: